CM4all/pond/doc/index.rst

   parameter may be used to skip a number of sites.
 This can be used to receive records for all sites incrementally, until the result is empty.
+- :samp:`host=NAME` shows only records of the specified HTTP ``Host`` header.
+Specify an empty host to filter records with no host at all.
 - :samp:`since=ISO8601` shows only records since the given time stamp.
   See :ref:`timestamps` for details.
 - :samp:`until=ISO8601` shows only records until the given time stamp.